 Foundations Community Nights

 This program, for Epiphany members and members of the local community, seeks to empower individuals, fortify families, and create stronger communities.
-The program gets started in January and includes a free dinner, elective classes for children ages K-5th grade (building, chess, drums, crafts, sport stacking), and a short seminar to help parents and guardians equip their students for success (dealing with digital media, study skills, holistic health, etc.).
+The program includes a free dinner, elective classes for children ages K-5th grade (building, chess, drums, crafts, sport stacking), and a short seminar to help parents and guardians equip their students for success (dealing with digital media, study skills, holistic health, etc.).
 Childcare is provided for children under 5 years of age.
 We welcome volunteers to organize the meals (set up, clean up, serve, etc.), lead the classes, and help with childcare.